jluera/insurance_subreddit_analysis_pipeline/README.md

 This project was designed to exercise practical Data Engineering skills.
 It was inspired by work done in relation to the datatalks.club Data Engineering Zoomcamp and is a follow up on projects completed during that course.

-## Project Architecture and Details
-This project makes use of the following resources:
-* Docker
-* Apache Airflow (Running in Docker container)
-* Terraform (Running in a Docker container)
-* Google Cloud Storage (To ingest parquet files before they get loaded into Big Query)
-* Google Big Query (To batch load parquet files from Cloud Storage tables and perform some simple analysis on them)

-Prior to Data Ingestion, the Google Cloud services are spun up using Terraform, which is running in a Docker container.
-A terraform.tfvars file will need to be added with the necessary variables for your cloud environment.
-The other Terraform configs in this repo will pull the necessary variables from that Terraform.tfvars file.
-You can then spin up your resources using terraform apply.

-Data ingestion is handled by Airflow running in a Docker container.
-Airflow initiates a single DAG which runs four scripts.
-The first script handles downloading the necessary data from the Reddit /r/insurance subreddit using the PushShift API.
-It then performs some simple data cleaning with Pandas and saves the dataset into a Parquet format.
-A second script loads this parquet file into Spark and performs some additional data cleansing.
-A third script handles loading the data into Google Cloud Storage.
-And the fourth script batch loads the data from Google Cloud Storage into a BigQuery table for further analysis.

 ## Workflow Summary
 1) Spin up Google Cloud Resources via Terraform.
 2) Run three scripts in Airflow running in a docker container.